 Edward was one who gave great effort to win water rights for Highland.
 He fought Lehi in the Supreme Court and won.

 Edward William and Marguerite Adamson Winn: Ed homesteaded the 80 acres directly north of his father’s (#75 on the 1958 Highland map).
-He was born in Kent, England November 10, 1860 and migrated with his parents Edward and May Ann Trinnaman Winn (q.v.), in 1871.
-His parents were converts to Mormonism in 1865 but he was not baptized until he was 50 years old.
+He was born in Kent, England November 10, 1860, and migrated with his parents Edward and May Ann Trinnaman Winn (q.v.), in 1871.
+His parents were converts to the Church of Jesus Christ of Latter-day Saints in 1865 but he was not baptized until he was 50 years old.

-Marguerite was born February 25, 1864 in Sanpete County, Utah to Alexander and Mary Hutchison Adamson (q.v.).
-They were married February 15, 1885 and were living in Highland at the 1900 census.
+Marguerite was born February 25, 1864, in Sanpete County, Utah Territory to Alexander and Mary Hutchison Adamson (q.v.).
+They were married February 15, 1885, and were living in Highland at the 1900 census.
 By 1910 they were living in Burley, Idaho where Marguerite died June 5, 1914.
 Ed married Minnie Hansen April 18.
-1916 and after her death he married Iona Adeline Carson Ault April 10, 1940 then he died September 12, 1940.
+1916, and after her death he married Iona Adeline Carson Ault April 10, 1940.
+He died September 12, 1940.

 Highland Historical Society Home Page